dannydjdk/Tiny-Redstone/README.md

 ## How to play

 Craft a Redstone Panel and some tiny redstone components.
 Right click the panel with the components to place them.
 Left click with a component or Redstone Wrench in your hand to remove them.
 Right click with a Redstone Wrench to rotate the circuit.
-Break the panel with a pick or your bear hands if you want, and it will retain its components.
+Break the panel with a pick or your bare hands if you want, and it will retain its components.

 ### Tiny Redstone ![Tiny Redstone](https://media.forgecdn.net/attachments/345/698/tiny_redstone.png "Tiny Redstone")